-This study evaluates strategies to improve safety and mobility along Steam Mill Road in southeast Columbus.
-The study begins at Buena Vista Road and extends along Steam Mill Road to Pinecrest Drive.
+This project evaluates strategies to improve safety and mobility along Steam Mill Road in southeast Columbus.
+The project begins at Buena Vista Road and extends along Steam Mill Road to Pinecrest Drive.
 The corridor is approximately two miles long with about 4,500 vehicles per day.
 It is a major two-lane, east-west route with several residential neighborhoods (approximately 175 fronting Steam Mill Road), churches, and small local grocery stores.
 Near the middle of the corridor at Dogwood Drive is Dimon Magnet Academy elementary school.
 Additionally, Shirley Winston Park is located at the eastern end of the study corridor at Northstar Drive.
 In addition to the signalized intersections of Dogwood Drive and Northstar Drive, other key intersecting streets includes Buena Vista Road, also signalized, and Southern Pines/McCartha Drive.

 Do you have questions, comments, or other insights to share with the project team?